Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 > To call me a 'political activist' is to consciously put me outside of the political tent of privilege and to say: go ahead, instead of being under *journalism law*, you're under *terrorism law*.

+At a previous [CIJ Symposium](https://archive.is/zUnVw) in December 2014, he had similarly said "[every effective journalist is an activist... for the truth](https://youtu.be/Azha-9ocdbU?t=132)."

 ![Appelbaum at CIJ event](https://pbs.twimg.com/media/CdTV8ArUIAAmpSk.jpg:large)

 #### Visit to North Korea